-If you forget to submit a biennial report more than 60 days past its due date, the Iowa Secretary of State may involuntarily dissolve your LLC.
+If you forget to submit a biennial report more than 60 days past its due date, the Secretary of State Business Services Division may involuntarily dissolve your LLC.

 In addition, the State may also dissolve your LLC if you fail to pay any fee, tax, or penalty assessed upon your LLC by the State.

-Finally, if you do not designate or maintain a registered agent or office for 60 days, the State may dissolve your LLC.
+Finally, if you do not designate or maintain a registered agent or office for 60 days, the Secretary of State may dissolve your LLC.

-In this State, reinstatement of limited liability companies costs only $5 (plus any back fees, taxes, or penalties), so getting it back up and running isn't that difficult.
+In this State, reinstatement of limited liability companies costs only $5 (plus any bank fees, taxes, or penalties), so getting it back up and running isn't that difficult.

-Operating your business in such a way that the State dissolves it against your will is never a good idea.
+Operating your business in such a way that the Secretary of State dissolves it against your will is never a good idea.

 How to Dissolve a Foreign LLC in Iowa?

-The dissolution process for this LLC operating in Iowa is identical to a domestic Iowa LLC.
+The dissolution process for a foreign LLC in Iowa is identical to a domestic Iowa LLC.